ankitpanchal5341/react-slide-alerts_/README.md

-# This is the official repositary of react-slide-alerts
+# This is the official repository of react-slide-alerts

 ## Description